 LOUIS – If I ask her what a good job looks like and her expectations of my learning curve, tell her I’m afraid I won’t initially be as good at the new job as I am with my current job, and my need to have my current job handled well, we could set up stages of learning and timelines for me and I’d be comfortable moving forward and possibly failing.

-“I concentrated on helping him ‘do’ what Susan wanted him to do, and never considered helping him figure out how to manage the problem his own way.
+“I helped him ‘do’ what Susan wanted him to do, and never considered helping him figure out how to manage the problem his own way.
 The answers I found myself giving you were a surprise to me, even though I suspect they were pretty accurate.”

 Here’s the question: do you want to lead the change?
 Or enable the change to happen congruently?
 You’d need to trust that the best outcome would be achieved – most likely different from the one you envisage – and put aside your ego, your need to be The Problem Solver and professional tools for a bit.
 If you want to truly serve, help Others discover their own path.